 While many such homes have had the lead paint removed, it may still be present underneath more recent coatings of non-lead-based paints.

-You can do the DIY test yourself with the right testing kit.
+You can do the DIY lead paint test yourself with the right testing kit that is EPA approved.

 With the exception of paints that are red or pink, you can use a rhodizonate-based testing kit that is perfect for lighter colors.

-If you have red or pink-based paints, then a sulfide kit is arguably the best.
+If you have some red or pink-based paints, then a sulfide kit is arguably the best.